Education Courses (53-55 credit hours)

 |TSL 415||ESOL Instruction and Assessment Practices (3)|

 This course is designed to build on the knowledge, skills, and dispositions acquired in the TSL 400, Comprehensive ESOL Strategies, course.
 The primary focus of this course is to link the theory and practice for effective and efficient instruction of and assessment for diverse K-12 English Language Learners (ELLs).
-Pre-requisite: TSL 400.
+Prerequisite: TSL 400.
+Field experience required.
 Spring course only.

 |ECE 201||Philosophical and Sociological Foundations of Early Childhood Education (3) |

 Philosophical and Sociological Foundations of Early Childhood Education is designed for the pre-service teacher beginning curriculum development to examine developmental milestones in relationship to the physical, social, emotional and cognitive growth and development of young children.
 While observing play-based theory in practice in a variety of early childhood settings, students will interview experienced teachers, discuss the importance of integrated learning experiences and design a developmentally appropriate learning environment.
 Community resources will be identified and assessment in relation to the development of the whole child will be explored.
 Field experience required.
-Pre-requisites: EDU 160 (or equivalent) and EDU 221 (or equivalent).
+Pre or corequisites: EDU 160 and EDU 221.
 Fall course only.